NickV05/Shippmate-Docs/README.md

 Calculates shipping rates from multiple carriers with a unified request format.

 **Endpoint:** `POST /shipping/rate`
-**Authentication:** Optional - authenticated users may receive custom rates and carriers
+**Authentication:** Optional - authenticated users may receive custom rates based on their markup settings

 **Request Body:**